 Scoliosis is a sideways curvature of the spine, which causes the spine to resemble an “S” or “C” shape.
 Scoliosis can occur at any age, but it is most common in adolescents, particularly during the rapid growth that occurs during adolescence.
 The condition can also affect adults.
+Learn about scoliosis treatments and what you can do to relieve yourself of pain.

 There are three types of scoliosis: